CS102-Classroom-Notes-and-Assignments/lesson-9/README.md

 	- We can interchange this based on the type of sort we want
 2. Exchange function - reverses order of any pair
 	- We can interchange this based on the object we are comparing
-3. Sorter - compares and echanges until the objects are in order
+3. Sorter - compares and exchanges until the objects are in order

 If we wanted to switch out the comparison function based on the command line arguments, we can use a pointer to the different functions.